Updated August 13, 2021 - Residents can provide public input and comments to the Mayor & Commission in the following ways:

 - Agenda Comment Form emailed to the full Mayor & Commission

-- In-Person Comment at City Hall - see below
+- In-Person Comment at City Hall with restrictions inside - see below

 - Contacting the Mayor & Commission directly

 The best way to see what kinds of public input will be accepted during a given meeting is to view each specific meeting agenda.

 - As of August 17, 2021, the Mayor and Commission will be returning to in-person meetings at City Hall.
 However, only limited numbers of the public will be allowed in at once to comment.